stevetasticsteve/CLA_Hub/readme.md

     *You need to leave this terminal open, if you close it the server will close*

     **An error will be displayed if the virtual environment isn't enabled.
 If your terminal doesn't say (venv) then do stage 3 again to activate the venv.
-This needs to be done every time you launch**
+This needs to be done every time you launch.**

 8. Use CLAHub